GerardYeo/PEACE-Reviews/README.md

 # PEACE-Reviews
 PEACE-Reviews Dataset

-The repository also has the datasheet ('PEACE-Review datasheet' for the variables in the dataset.
+Please refer to the datasheet ('PEACE-Review datasheet.docx') that contains all the information about the variables in the dataset.
+The datasheet also provides some statistics about the label distributions of appraisals.